huaweicloud/terraform-provider-huaweicloud/docs/data-sources/waf_reference_tables.md

 * `region` - (Optional, String) The region in which to create the WAF reference table resource.
   If omitted, the provider-level region will be used.

+* `name` - (Optional, String) The name of the reference table.
+The value is case sensitive and matches exactly.

 ## Attributes Reference